Roee-Bar/Aqua-s-Home-Assignment-Coding-Exercise/README.md

 A simple server system for managing users with validation for Israeli IDs and phone numbers.

+## Development Principles

+This project implements several important software development principles:

+1. **Modular Architecture** - The codebase is organized using an MVC-like pattern, separating data models, controllers, and validators into distinct modules.

+2. **Single Responsibility Principle** - Each component has a clear, well-defined responsibility (e.g., User model manages user data, userValidator handles validation logic).

+3. **RESTful API Design** - The API follows REST conventions with appropriate HTTP methods (GET for retrieving data, POST for creating resources).

+4. **Data Validation** - The system implements thorough validation for critical data like Israeli ID numbers and phone numbers.

+5. **Error Handling** - Proper error responses with appropriate HTTP status codes and informative messages.

+6. **Automated Testing** - Comprehensive tests that verify both successful operations and proper handling of invalid inputs.

 ## Features

 - Load users from a JSON file